A Summer of Belonging

 Memorable Daily Activities

 Beyond this foundation of community and character, summer camp is about experiencing the joy of camp’s fun daily activities.
-From gaga ball, dips in the pool, and visits to our gymnastics facility to special camp events like our summer talent show, each activity is carefully planned by our staff to create memorable moments.
+From gaga ball, dips in the pool, and visits to our gymnastics facility to new specialized themes unlocked each week, each activity is carefully planned by our staff to create memorable moments.
 The anticipation of each day’s activities, coupled with the opportunity to explore interests and express creativity within designated times, makes camp feel special.

 A Day in the Life of a Summer Camper